satoshiKajii/PrivacyPolicy/README.md

 # PrivacyPolicy

-This privacy Policy describes how your personal information is handled in my ios apps (the application) .
+This privacy Policy describes how your personal information is handled in my ios apps ("the application") .

 I collect no personal information using the apllication.